Sir-Whinston/bachelor-projekt-louis-mayer/README.md

 Program launch
 Once the server is running, follow these steps to launch the program:

-1. Open the Minecraft window (see Step 2.1~\ref{step:window}) and select ``Multiplayer"
+1. Open the Minecraft window and select ``Multiplayer"
 2. Select "Direct Connect", enter ``localhost" as server adress and join the server.
 3. Clone the repository from https://github.com/Sir-Whinston/bachelor-projekt-louis-mayer
-4. In main.py, set all parameters (see Sec.~\ref{sec:params}) to your liking
+4. In main.py, set all parameters to your liking
 5. In Minecraft, navigate to the start coordinates set in main.py.
 Moving around is possible using the W,A,S,D keys, the players current coordinates can be seen under ``XYZ" after hitting F3.

 Hint: Enter "teleport YourPlayerName x y z" in the terminal running the Minecraft server to get to the desired coordinates (x,y,z) directly.
 YourPlayerName refers to your Minecraft user name.
 It can be seen in the message appearing in the terminal running the server: ``YourPlayerName joined the game".

- 6. Open another terminal, navigate to the cloned folder (see Step \ref{step:folder}) and execute main.py
+ 6. Open another terminal, navigate to the cloned folder and execute main.py

 7. Return to the Minecraft window and watch the evolutionary process.
 The program waits for 10 seconds before it starts, so there is enough time to switch windows.
-See Fig.~\ref{fig:example} for an example of how the end result might look like.

 Hint: By double-clicking the SPACE key on the keyboard, it is possible to fly around in Minecraft and therefore have a better view over the scene.
 Changing the altitude is possible through the SPACE and SHIFT keys.